- 1. Name of the medicinal product

 OsteoarthritisThe usual recommended daily dose is 200 mg taken once daily or in two divided doses.
 In some patients, with insufficient relief from symptoms, an increased dose of 200 mg twice daily may increase efficacy.
 In the absence of an increase in therapeutic benefit after two weeks, other therapeutic options should be considered.

-Gastrointestinal (GI) effectsUpper gastrointestinal complications [perforations, ulcers or bleedings (PUBs)], some of them resulting in fatal outcome, have occurred in patients treated with celecoxib.
-Caution is advised with treatment of patients most at risk of developing a gastrointestinal complication with NSAIDs; the elderly, patients using any other NSAID or acetylsalicylic acid concomitantly or patients with a prior history of gastrointestinal disease, such as ulceration and GI bleeding.
+Gastrointestinal (GI) effectsUpper and lower gastrointestinal complications [perforations, ulcers or bleedings (PUBs)], some of them resulting in fatal outcome, have occurred in patients treated with celecoxib.
+Caution is advised with treatment of patients most at risk of developing a gastrointestinal complication with NSAIDs; the elderly, patients using any other NSAID or acetylsalicylic acid concomitantly, glucocorticoids, patients using alcohol, or patients with a prior history of gastrointestinal disease, such as ulceration and GI bleeding.
 There is further increase in the risk of gastrointestinal adverse effects for celecoxib (gastrointestinal ulceration or other gastrointestinal complications), when celecoxib is taken concomitantly with acetylsalicylic acid (even at low doses).
 A significant difference in GI safety between selective COX-2 inhibitors + acetylsalicylic acid vs. NSAIDs + acetylsalicylic acid has not been demonstrated in long-term clinical trials (see section 5.1).

 Concomitant NSAID useThe concomitant use of celecoxib and a non-aspirin NSAID should be avoided.